aklivity/zilla/README.md

 ### 📝 Check out blog posts
 - **[Bring your own REST APIs for Apache Kafka](https://www.aklivity.io/post/bring-your-own-rest-apis-for-apache-kafka):** Zilla enables application-specific REST APIs.
 See how it's not just another Kafka-REST proxy.
-- **[Modern Eventing with CQRS, Redpanda and Zilla](https://www.aklivity.io/post/modern-eventing-with-cqrs-redpanda-and-zilla):** Learn about the event-driven nature of CQRS, common challenges while implementing it, and how Zilla solves them with.
+- **[Modern Eventing with CQRS, Redpanda and Zilla](https://www.aklivity.io/post/modern-eventing-with-cqrs-redpanda-and-zilla):** Learn about the event-driven nature of CQRS, common challenges while implementing it, and how Zilla solves them with Redpanda.
 - **[End-to-end Streaming Between gRPC Services via Kafka](https://www.aklivity.io/post/end-to-end-streaming-between-grpc-services-via-kafka):** Learn how to integrate gRPC with Kafka event streaming; securely, reliably and scalably.

 ### <a name="support"> ❓ Get support